Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Details of data analysis result

 \section{Details of data analysis result}

-We analyzed the Swift-XRT data for NGC 4278.
-Table~\ref{tab:xrt} lists all the Swift-XRT observations used in this work.
+We analyzed the Swift-XRT data for NGC 4278. {The corresponding results are presented in Table \ref{tab:xray_fit_error} and Table\ref{tab:xrt}}.
+The table~\ref{tab:xrt} lists all the Swift-XRT observations used in this work.
 The table includes the observation date, observation ID (ObsID), exposure time, and the best-fit model parameters.
 Additionally, we combined the observational data from 2024 to 2025 to perform the SED fitting.
 These combined results are also presented in the table.\ref{tab:xray_fit_error}.
 In fitting model, for the Galactic hydrogen column density, we fixed it to be $2.2 \times10^{20}\rm~cm^{-2}$~\citep{2013MNRAS.431..394W}, and we performed a fit to the excess hydrogen column density, photon index, and flux with C-statistic by \texttt{XSPEC}.
 We performed an analysis of the multiwavelength light curve~\ref{fig:light_curve}.
 The results show a simultaneous high state in 2021, with elevated flux in both the X-ray and LHAASO energy range.